 My little mind says, “Hurry up, we gotta get all things going at once!”

 My higher mind says, “Pause.
 Reset.
 Breathe.
 There’s enough time for everything.”

 I’m betting you’re a lot like me.
 You’re a doer, a mover and a shaker, you make stuff happen.
 And like me, you can flirt with burnout when your passion is too much for your physical body to keep up with.

-Balance isn’t always physically possible.
+Balance isn’t always physically possible, though, is it?
 There are times we must push, and times we must pull, and times we must rest in the middle.

 So how do we go-getters go about creating from a balanced perspective?

 It all comes down to paying attention to our inner direction, and the signals our body is sending us.

 Like the stirring I mentioned above.
 I know this feeling to be a cocktail of excitement and creativity, with a jigger of not-good-enoughness.
 The shame of feeling like an imposter, or the fear of being found out that I’m no good or less than has fueled more creative endeavors than I care to admit.

 So when this Full Crow Moon sits on the Spring Equinox, and I feel that old familiar pulling and stirring, I slow down.
 I place my hands over my solar plexus and I take a deep breath.

 I remind myself that there is plenty of time.
 I’ll be able to get done everything that needs to get done, and probably a lot more.